k1mk8/CoverDetectionHub/README.md

 We intend to use Da-TACOS dataset (https://github.com/MTG/da-tacos) because of its versatility, decent size and excellent metadata structure.
 It is organised into cliques that gather an original performance along with its covers, which fits perfectly into our needs.

-In future extensions, it is possible to utilize a dataset delivered by the Polish Society of Authors ZAiKS.
+In future extensions, utilising a dataset delivered by the Polish Society of Authors ZAiKS is possible.

+## Experiment scope

+In the initial phase of the project, it is intended to perform 1-1 comparisons for checking the similarity rate.

+For the evaluation of analysed methods, there are proposed 2 experiments:

+- synthetic generation of samples, where a defined percentage of an original piece is injected into a totally different sample (Batlle-Roca et al., https://arxiv.org/pdf/2407.14364)
+- direct comparison between two samples, where 2 full samples are processed.

 ## Computing resources
 To train and run deep learning models, our project will need GPU devices.
 So far, we gathered two seperate units: RTX3090Ti and RTX2060.